Hannah Rothschild (film maker)

-Dame Hannah Mary Rothschild DBE (born 22 May 1962) is a British filmmaker, businesswoman, author, and philanthropist, who is a birth member of the Rothschild banking family of England.
+Dame Hannah Mary Rothschild DBE (born 22 May 1962) is a British author, businesswoman, filmmaker and philanthropist, who is a birth member of the Rothschild banking family of England.
 She became the first woman to chair the board of trustees of the National Gallery in London in August 2015.

 Early life

 Hannah Mary Rothschild was born in Islington, Greater London, England, on 22 May 1962, as the eldest child to Jacob Rothschild, 4th Baron Rothschild, a birth member of the Rothschild banking family of England, and his wife, Serena Rothschild, Baroness Rothschild (née Dunn).
 She has two sisters, Beth Matilda Rothschild (formally Tomassini) and Emily Magda Freeman-Attwood (née Rothschild), and a brother, Nathaniel Rothschild, 5th Baron Rothschild.

 Family

 Rothschild's mother came from a Christian background, while her father was Jewish (Rothschild's paternal grandfather, Victor Rothschild, 3rd Baron Rothschild, was born into a Jewish family, while Rothschild's paternal grandmother, Barbara Judith Rothschild (née Hutchinson), had converted to Judaism upon marriage).
 Her maternal grandparents were Lady Mary Sybil St. Clair-Erskine, daughter of James St Clair-Erskine, 5th Earl of Rosslyn and Vera Mary St Clair-Erskine, Countess of Rosslyn, and Sir Philip Gordon Dunn, 2nd Baronet, the only son of the Canadian financier and tycoon Sir James Hamet Dunn, 1st Baronet.